Gets an encoding for the ASCII (7-bit) character set.

 ASCII characters are limited to the lowest 128 Unicode characters, from U+0000 to U+007F.

-When selecting the ASCII encoding for your applications, consider the following:
+When selecting the ASCII encoding for your app, consider the following:

 The ASCII encoding is usually appropriate for protocols that require ASCII.